Hi ACLU Supporter,

 And we know from our discussion of Ephesians 4:11-16 that Father has appointed apostles as one of the five-fold ministries, so we would have to have apostles today.
 What sort of apostle would that be?
 The word apostle means “sent one.”
 Apostles are those who are sent out.
 A good term we would use today is “ambassador.”
 That is, a person who is specifically chosen and sent forth to represent a government or king.

-There are a variety of people who walk into C3, and because of their anointing, faith, hearts of service, and spiritual fruit, come to be recognized as sent ones.
+There are a variety of people who walk into our church, and because of their anointing, faith, hearts of service, and spiritual fruit, come to be recognized as sent ones.
 They bear Father’s message.
 They might not even consider themselves apostles.
 People who have been sent to us by Father are ministering in our midst right now, with a strong faith and mature outlook that is impacting us.
 They may just be average people.
 They may be deacons or elders.
 Some may be on their way here over the next weeks and months.
 They are part of us.

 Say this with me: Father, help us… to see the sent ones.